Scarface (1932 film): Alternate ending

-The first version of the film (Version A) was completed on September 8, 1931, but censors required the ending be modified or they would refuse to grant Scarface a license.
-Paul Muni was unable to re-film the ending in 1931 due to his work on Broadway.
+The film's first version (Version A) was completed on September 8, 1931, but censors required the ending to be modified or they would refuse to grant Scarface a license.
+Paul Muni could not re-film the ending in 1931 due to his work on Broadway.
 Consequently, Hawks was forced to use a body double.
-The body double was mainly filmed by way of shadows and long shots in order to mask Muni's absence in these scenes.
+The body double was mainly filmed through shadows and long shots to mask Muni's absence in these scenes.
 The alternate ending (Version B) differs from the original ending in the manner that Tony is caught and in which he dies.
 Unlike the original ending, where Tony tries to escape from the police and dies after being shot several times, in the alternate ending, Tony reluctantly hands himself over to the police.
 After the encounter, Tony's face is not shown.
 A scene follows where a judge is addressing Tony during sentencing.
 The next scene is the finale, in which Tony (seen from a bird's eye view) is brought to the gallows and hanged.

-However, Version B did not pass the New York censors and Chicago censors.
-Howard Hughes felt the Hays office had suspicious intentions in rejecting the film because Hays was friends with Louis B. Mayer and Hughes believed censorship was to prevent wealthy independent competitors from producing films.
+However, Version B did not pass the New York and Chicago censors.
+Howard Hughes felt the Hays Office had suspicious intentions in rejecting the film because Hays was friends with Louis B. Mayer.
+Hughes believed censorship was to prevent wealthy, independent competitors from producing films.
 Confident his film could stand out among audiences more than Mayer's films, Hughes organized a press showing of the film in Hollywood and New York.
 The New York Herald Tribune praised Hughes for his courage in opposing the censors.
-Hughes disowned the censored film and finally in 1932 released Version A with the added text introduction in states that lacked strict censors (Hughes attempted to take the New York censors to court).
-This 1932 release version led to bonafide box office status and positive critical reviews.
+Hughes disowned the censored film, and finally, in 1932, Version A with the added text introduction was released in states that lacked strict censors (Hughes attempted to take the New York censors to court).
+This 1932 release version led to bona fide box-office status and positive critical reviews.
 Hughes was successful in subsequent lawsuits against the boards that censored the film.
 Due to criticism from the press, Hays claimed the version shown in theaters was the censored film he had previously approved.